Jury finds Illinois landlord guilty of murder, hate crime in 2023 attack on Palestinian American boy

-JOLIET, Ill. — (AP) — A jury found an Illinois landlord guilty of murder and hate crime charges Friday for a brutal 2023 attack on a Palestinian American family that killed a 6-year-old.
+JOLIET, Ill. — (AP) — A jury found an Illinois landlord guilty of murder and hate crime charges Friday for the brutal killing of a 6-year-old whose mother rented rooms in the man's home, an attack that spiked fears over anti-Muslim discrimination in the earliest days of the war in Gaza.

 Joseph Czuba, 73, was charged in the fatal stabbing of Wadee Alfayoumi and the wounding of his mother, Hanan Shaheen on Oct.
 14, 2023 in Plainfield, about 40 miles (64 kilometers) from Chicago.
-Authorities alleged the family — who were renting rooms in Czubas house — was targeted because of their Islamic faith and as a response to the war between Israel and Hamas that erupted on Oct.
+Authorities alleged the family was targeted because of their Islamic faith and as a response to the war between Israel and Hamas that erupted on Oct.
 7, 2023.

 The trial featured detailed testimony from police officers, medical workers, Czuba’s ex-wife and Shaheen, who described how Czuba attacked her with a knife before going after her son in a different room.
 Prosecutors say that the child had been stabbed 26 times.
 He was found naked with a knife still in his side.